samivout/Weather-synthetic-sales-data-PBI-demo/README.md

 Additionally, there are the

 - `documentation` directory containing docs related to both the Python package and the Power BI report.
+Of special note is `power_bi_report_pages.md`, which contains supporting documentation for the Power BI report itself.
 - `tests` directory for the PyTest tests.
 These are split into unit tests focusing on functionality of individual elements, integration tests focusing on collective functionality of certain systems and finally end-to-end tests that verify the functionality of the package as a whole at a high level.
 - `scripts` directory contains is dedicated to any scripts to use with the project.
 The notebooks directory contains the Jupytext-based .py files which are used to generate their paired notebook files.
 The notebook files themselves are not tracked in version control.
 - `dev_tools` directory contains small helpful developer utilities.